Important

 Contact the Day Surgery Unit Advice Line, Monday to Friday 8am to 7pm, for help after discharge home

-For urgent help, call 111 or go to the Emergency Department (A&E) at St George's Hospital, Tooting (Blackshaw Rd, SW17 0QT)
+Outside these hours, call 111 or go to the Emergency Department (A&E) at St George's Hospital, Tooting (Blackshaw Rd, SW17 0QT)

 Telephone: